sahitir/first-woman-doctor/README.md

-# Kadambini Ganguly
+# India's First Women Doctors

-Kadambini Ganguly was _India's first trained woman physician_.
-She graduated from Medical College of Bengal in 1886.
+Kadambini Ganguly and Anandi Gopal Joshi were two of _India's first trained women physicians_.

-She was also a women-rights champion and was one of the all-women delegation of the 1889 **Indian National Congress**.

-## Early Life
+## Kadambini Ganguly

-Kadambini was born on July 18, 1861 in Bhagal, British India, now Bangladesh.
+Kadambini Ganguly was born on July 18, 1861 in Bhagalpur, British India, now Bangladesh.
+She graduated from Calcutta Medical College in 1886.

 ## Recognition

 - First Indian woman to practice western medicine alongside Anandi Gopal Joshi
-- Member of the six-member, all-women delegation of the India National Congress
+- Member of the all-women delegation of the India National Congress
-- Womens right champion who fought criticisim and opposition to pursue a degree in medicine.
+- Womens right champion who fought criticisim and opposition to pursue a degree in medicine
--